brson/wasm-opt-rs/notes.md

 So I pinged one of the Ink! maintainers whom by now I already knew and told them about my experience, and my idea for creating `wasm-opt` Rust bindings.
-The agreed with the idea and indicated that it would be an easy grant to approve;
+They agreed with the idea and indicated that it would be an easy grant to approve;
-and though the Ink maintainers are not the ones responsible for approving a grant, it surely can only help to have the support of the maintainers of the project one is looking to improve when seeking funding for that project.
+and though the Ink! maintainers are not the ones responsible for approving a grant, it surely can only help to have the support of the maintainers of the project one is looking to improve when seeking funding for that project.

 Since this project was to create a binding to the 3rd-party Binaryen project,